NLCaceres/my-portfolio/README.md

       - Setting 'path' avoids installing gems to the global gem list, isolating your app
   - To create a config file, just run `bundle config set --local <key> <value>`.
 By setting some config key, bundler will automatically create the config file with the new value all setup and ready to go.
     - The local flag isn't technically needed since it's the default (as opposed to --global) BUT it's a useful reminder that you're configuring your local directory
+  - Using the Config file is best practice for Bundler 2+ due to an incoming change to how Bundler handles config flags.
+    - Bundler 1 & 2 can unexpectedly setup a config file just by using flags while running commands like "install", or "update", which makes flags stateful!
+    - Bundler 3 intends to change this, which could cause even more unexpected behavior.
+      - As a result, setting up a config file and being aware of default behavior guarantees consistent command usage across platforms
+      - If you need to alter behavior of a command ONCE, then flags will still be available

 ### Rails and its Commands
 - Useful Rails Commands - To Serve and Display Locally `bin/rails start`
   - Under the hood, as seen in `lib/tasks/start.rake`, this simple command calls `bin/rails start:development` which uses Foreman to handle Env variables